shub1295/hello-world/README.md

 # hello-world
 Starting up
-Should have been doing Pyhton right now
+Should have been doing Python right now